SpunkyBot/spunkybot/README.md

 ## Additional Information
 For additional information, visit the Spunky Bot website at [https://www.spunkybot.de](https://www.spunkybot.de).

 If you have any questions about Spunky Bot or need help, please use the [mailing list](https://groups.google.com/group/spunkybot).
-If you need help right now, you can also find us on [Twitter](https://twitter.com/spunkybot).

 * Joining the mailing list:
 	* Send an email to <mailto:spunkybot+subscribe@googlegroups.com>